Saskatchewan Penitentiary: Riverbend Institution

-Nearby Riverbend is a minimum security facility that houses conditionally released offenders having residency requirements.
+Riverbend Institution is a minimum security facility that houses conditionally released offenders who have residency requirements.
 The institution is made up of twenty self-contained units, as well as two rooms to address the needs of handicapped offenders.
 This institution provides many work placement opportunities including maintenance, shops, and the CORCAN farming operation.
-It was opened in 1962, and has a rated capacity of 162, but only housed 92 in 2004.
+It opened in 1962, and has a rated capacity of 162, but only housed 92 in 2004.

-Riverbend Institution is located one kilometre west of Prince Albert on 8 square kilometres of farmland.
+Riverbend Institution is located one kilometre west of Prince Albert on 0.081 square kilometres of land.
 This is a multi-purpose operation including pasture, forage, and gardening.
 The facility offers several additional services including Admission & Discharge, Health Care, Finance, Sentence Administration, and Personnel.
 These services are shared between Riverbend Institution and the penitentiary.